department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 <h5>How to use this table to calculate your monthly payment</h5>

 <ol class="process">
-  <li class="process-step list-one"><strong>Find your beginning monthly rate in the table above.</strong> <br> To do this, find the amount in the first column that’s closest to your income when rounded up to the next level.
-The amount listed to the right is your beginning monthly rate. <br><br><strong>For example:</strong> If you earned $3,353 a year, you would round your income up to $3,400.
+  <li class="process-step list-one"><strong>Find your beginning monthly rate in the table above.</strong> <br> To do this, find the income limit amount in the first column that’s closest to your income when rounded up.
+The amount listed to the right is your beginning monthly rate. <br><br><strong>For example:</strong> If you earned $3,353 a year, you would round your income up to the $3,400 income limit.
 So your beginning monthly rate would be <strong>$309</strong>.</li>
-  <li class="process-step list-two"><strong>Calculate how much your actual income exceeds the previous income level in the table above.</strong> <br>If your actual income falls between income levels, this helps us adjust your rate to match your actual income.
-To calculate this amount, find the amount in the first column of the row above your income level and subtract it from your actual income.<br><br><strong>Using our example:</strong> $3,353 (actual income) - $3,300 (amount in row above) = <strong>$53</strong></li>
+  <li class="process-step list-two"><strong>Calculate how much your actual income exceeds the previous income limit in the table above.</strong> <br>If your actual income falls between income limits, this helps us adjust your rate to match your actual income.
+To calculate this amount, find the income limit in the row above your rounded-up limit and subtract it from your actual income.<br><br><strong>Using our example:</strong> $3,353 (actual income) - $3,300 (previous income level) = <strong>$53</strong></li>
   <li class="process-step list-three"><strong>Multiply this amount by the $1 decrement.</strong> <br> The decrement is the decimal listed to the right of your beginning monthly rate.
 It helps us adjust your rate to match your actual income level.<br><br><strong>Using our example:</strong> $53 X .08 (decrement) = <strong>$4.24</strong></li>
   <li class="process-step list-four"><strong>Add this amount to your beginning monthly rate.</strong><br>This is your monthly payment amount.<br><br><strong>Using our example:</strong> $4.24 + $309 (beginning monthly rate) = <strong>$313.24</strong> monthly payment</li>
    <li class="process-step list-five"><strong>If you're eligible for <a href="/pension/aid-attendance-housebound/">Aid and Attendance</a>, add $353.</strong><br> This is your total monthly payment with Aid and Attendance.<br><br><strong>Using our example:</strong> $313.24 (your monthly payment) + $353 (Aid and Attendance) = <strong>$666.24</strong> total monthly payment with Aid and Attendance</li>